Bodzik1/cpp-development/README.md

 the files in a folder called build and put the output file in a folder called output. you can run the build_project any where in the project directory and it will know where everything should go.
-5. after typeing build_project and the files are compiled and etc it ask if you want to run your code in compile or debug mode you choose by typeing r or d.
+5. after typeing build_project and the files are compiled and etc it ask if you want to run your code in release or debug mode you choose by typeing r or d.
 It will run it and display the output.